Being released on your own recognizance, or OR, means that you need not post bail or a bond in order to be released from custody following an arrest1.

 The main difference between felonies and misdemeanors is the severity of the conduct and the sentence imposed.

 California also has “wobbler” offenses where the prosecution determines, based on the circumstances of the offense, the defendant’s criminal history and harm to the victim, whether to charge the defendant with either a felony or misdemeanor.
-These include:

 - Penal Code 459 pc – Burglary